Faculty Labs

 The primary focus of the Perdew Research Group is researching how biological systems respond to exogenous chemicals.

-The focus of our laboratory is the determine the biological roles of PPARs in toxicology, carcinogenesis and homeostasis, with a keen interest in identification and characterization of target genes regulated by these receptors.
+The focus of our laboratory is to determine the biological/functional roles of PPARs in toxicology, carcinogenesis and homeostasis, with a keen interest in identification and characterization of the molecular events mediated by these receptors.
+While the main focus of our laboratory is on the role of PPARβ/δ, we also have active research examining interactions of PPARβ/δ with other nuclear receptors and transcription factors.

 The primary research interest of the group is to understand the targets of vitamin D in the immune system.